spectrocloud/librarium/docs/docs-content/clusters/pcg/deploy-pcg-k8s.md

 ## Next Steps

-When the PCG is in the **Running** state, you can now create a cloud account and toggle **Connect Private Cloud Gateway** and select the PCG you just deployed.
+When the PCG is in the **Running** state, you can create a cloud account, toggle **Connect Private Cloud Gateway**, and select the PCG you just deployed.
 The option to use the PCG you deployed on an existing cluster is only available to the infrastructure provider you selected when you deployed the PCG.
-Cluster deployed to the cloud account with the **Connect Private Cloud Gateway** enabled will use the PCG you deployed to support cluster deployment and removal operations.
+Clusters deployed to the cloud account with the **Connect Private Cloud Gateway** enabled will use the PCG you deployed to support cluster deployment and removal operations.